Ossuaries are creepy-awesome, even more so if they are on the UNESCO list.

 Impressions of Kutná Hora

 The four attractions ensure that Kutná Hora sees plenty of tourism, however the town remains relatively undeveloped and quaint.
-Due to its rich history the small town centre is also very nice to stroll through and, in 2012, we even found a small Alchemy museum (I was unable to find it online so it might have closed).
+Due to its rich history the small town centre is also very nice to stroll through and, back in 2012, my friends and I even found a small Alchemy museum (I was unable to find it online so it might have closed).

-We had lunch at the famous Dačický pivnice (pub), which came highly recommended, so we just had to try it.
+We had lunch at the famous Dačický pivnice, which came highly recommended and was worth every cent.
 We stuffed ourselves for a surprisingly reasonable price and they even had a special Alchemy menu – I still remember one of the unusual, but amazingly tasty desserts we had.

-Getting there: As stated in the beginning, Kutná Hora is perfect as a daytrip from Prague, as you can take a direct train from the Prague main train station, which runs several times per day and takes about an hour.
+Getting there: Kutná Hora is perfect as a daytrip from Prague, as you can take a direct train from the Prague main train station, which runs several times per day and takes about an hour.
 The main train station at Kutná Hora is about 4 km from the centre, so if you do not mind walking you can save some money and walk there.
-The road is pretty straight forward, you really can’t get lost, and there is even a pub on the way.
+The road is pretty straight forward and there is even a pub on the way.
 However, if you prefer, you can also change to a local train, which will take you directly to the town centre.

 Some photos by my friends.